data-science-on-aws/deep-fake-detection-challenge/README.md

 ## Step 8.
 Convert the Notebook to a Docker Image
 * TODO:  Figure out these instructions

 ## Step 9.
-Option 1 - Run the Docker Image as a SageMaker Training Job on a Single Node / Instance
+Run the Docker Image as a SageMaker Training Job

+### Option 1 - on a Single Node / Instance

-## Step 9.
-Option 2 - Run the Docker Image as a SageMaker Training Job on a Multiple Nodes / Instances
+### Option 2 - on a Multiple Nodes / Instances

 ### Fully Replicated - Full Copy from S3 Bucket to Each Node / Instance
 * TODO:  Add images from doc